 About Dr. Papernow

 Patricia is in her fourth decade of working with, learning about, and teaching others about stepfamily relationships.
 She is widely recognized as one of the world's foremost experts on "blended families" and post-divorce parenting.
-Her new book, Surviving and Thriving in Stepfamily Relationships: What Works and What Doesn't continues to receive rave reviews from both stepfamily members and helping professionals.
+Her second book, Surviving and Thriving in Stepfamily Relationships: What Works and What Doesn't, continues to receive rave reviews from both stepfamily members and a wide range of helping professionals.

-Patricia is passionate about helping others to navigate the intense and often overwhelming challenges of this family form.
-A skilled and highly engaging presenter, she provides training and consultation to therapists engaged in clinical work with stepfamily members, as well as to guidance counselors, pediatricians, nurse practitioners, clergy, lawyers, judges and others who are often on the front lines with families.
+Patricia is Director of the Institute for Stepfamily Education, an organization dedicated to helping others to navigate the intense and often overwhelming challenges of this family form.
+Dr. Papernow is a skilled and highly engaging presenter, providing training and consultation to therapists engaged in clinical work with stepfamily members, as well as to guidance counselors, pediatricians, nurse practitioners, clergy, lawyers, judges and others who are often on the front lines with families.
 She is the author of numerous articles and book chapters and is often interviewed by national and local media.
-Her first book, Becoming a Stepfamily, is widely recognized as a classic in the field.
+Her first book, Becoming a Stepfamily, is also widely recognized as a classic in the field.

 Dr. Papernow is in private practice in Hudson, MA, where she divides her time between clinical practice, supervision, and training.
 As a clinician, Dr. Papernow works primarily in the Internal Family Systems model, drawing also from her training in Gestalt therapy, couple and family therapy, attachment, trauma, interpersonal neurobiology, and learning disabilities.